friflo/Friflo.Json.Fliox/README.md

     - absence of using `object` as a type
     - absence of utility classes & methods to
         - to use the API in an explicit manner
-        - to avoid confusion implementing same features in multiple ways
+        - to avoid confusion implementing same feature in multiple ways
 - serialization of entities and messages - request, response & event - are entirely JSON
 - Fliox Clients and Hubs are unit testable without mocking
 - extensibility